golxzn/filesystem/README.md

 `golxzn::resman` is a simple resource manager which provides basic access to application resources and user directory.
+`golxzn::resman` is dependenceless.
+There's only STL usage and platform specific headers.

 ## __How does it work?__